Exclusive: EU ready to lift duties on most U.S. goods for trade pact

 In the final category, sensitive products such as beef, pork and poultry would remain protected but the United States will be granted enlarged quotas.
 Those quotas will be decided at a later date.

-Last year, the EU agreed to allow in an extra 45,000 tonnes of beef from Canada and a U.S. allowance is expected to be at least double that.
+Last year, the EU agreed to allow in an extra 45,000 metric tons of beef from Canada and a U.S. allowance is expected to be at least double that.
 France and Ireland, as big beef producers, have expressed concern.

 The European Commission declined to comment.
 One EU official said the Commission was preparing the exchange of offers for next week but declined to give more details.

-All moves to lower the cost of trade are seen as beneficial for companies, particularly automakers such as Ford (F.N), General Motors (GM.N) and Volkswagen (VOWG_p.DE), with U.S. and European plants.
+All moves to lower the cost of trade are seen as beneficial for companies, particularly automakers such as Ford, General Motors and Volkswagen, with U.S. and European plants.

 EU cars imported into the United States are charged a 2 percent duty, while the EU sets a 10 percent duty on U.S. cars.
 Including even higher duties for trucks and commercial vans, the burden for automakers amounts to about $1 billion every year.